zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 The physics literature has [many approximations](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2011JD016706) of the Chapman function.
 Unfortunately, most of them are specific to Earth's atmosphere.

 Instead, we can choose a different, and ultimately simpler approach.
 Instead of approximating the entire function (for which we have an analytic expression), all we have to do is approximate \\(\mathrm{erfc}\\) (or, more specifically, the term of Equation 37 inside the square brackets).
-Luckily, the physics literature already has a [solution](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/asl.154) we can use:
+Luckily, the physics literature already has a good [approximation](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/asl.154) we can use:

 $$ \tag{41} e^{x^2} \mathrm{erfc}(x) = \frac{2.911}{(2.911 - 1) \sqrt{\pi x^2} + \sqrt{\pi x^2 + 2.911^2}}. $$